matter-labs/zksync-era/docker/local-node/README.md

 ```

 The command above will start it in the 'bash' mode - where you can look around and modify things.
-If you want to start it with the default entrypoint - simly remove the '--entrypoint /bin/bash' from the command above.
+If you want to start it with the default entrypoint - simply remove the '--entrypoint /bin/bash' from the command above.